rastogin-rp/rastogin-rp/README.md

 🔭  Instead, checkout my personal account ([@neelrast](https://github.com/neelrast)) for all of my OSS projects.

-But since you made it here's well here's a developer's motto for you:
+But since you made it here...
+Well here's a developer's motto for you:

 ![tom-and-jerry-jerry](https://user-images.githubusercontent.com/61432194/157550584-5d781525-1744-46d6-93d6-7213d18de1f6.gif)